-Mohamed Ghilan is a Canadian Muslim who has managed to combine a high degree of learning of modern science and traditional islam.
-Born in Riyadh, Saudi Arabia to parents from Sudanese and Yemeni backgrounds, he attended high school and university after immigrating to Canada.
-In 2007 Mohamed began his full time studies in the Islamic Tradition after having made connections with several Muslim scholars.
+Mohamed Ghilan is a Canadian Muslim who has managed to combine a high degree of learning of modern science and traditional Islam.
+Born in Riyadh, to parents from Sudanese and Yemeni backgrounds, he attended high school and university after immigrating to Canada.
+In 2007 Mohamed began his full-time studies in the Islamic Tradition after having made connections with several Muslim scholars.
 In May 2015, Mohamed earned a PhD in neuroscience at the University of Victoria, where he studied synaptic plasticity in Huntington’s disease, as well as the effects and molecular mechanisms of stress on the brain in Fragile X syndrome.
 He hopes his research can eventually be used to develop new therapies which can be used to assist individuals with movement disorders or intellectual disabilities.
-He is currently completing a medical degree at the University of Queensland.

 Source of Influence: Science & Technology